brunodpoliveira/Fallout1DemoAI/README.md

 tab.
 Click Update now.

 ## TODO
-- Add movement and pathfinding logic to the NPCs so they can move from point to point
+- Split the map into sectors and send them to these sectors test the pathfinding
-- Add an Action Model: if the NPC says "we'll meet at the town square" the Action Model will set the NPC to move to the town square, if they say "I'll give you my pistol" the game will add a gun to the player's inventory
+- Add an Action Model: if the NPC says "we'll meet at the town square" the Action Model will set the NPC to move to the town square, and engage the pathfinding to make them move.
+If they say "I'll give you my pistol" the game will add a gun to the player's inventory
 - Implement a simple combat system: if an NPC and player are in range and no walls are in between, enable hit detection.
 - Add the Save/Load game logic